muratk3n/thirdwave/en/README.md

 ---

 Otto loss during WWI?
 Also [inevitable](2015/03/gallipoli.md).
-A few good show of defense, at Gallipoli for instance, changed nothing.
+There was a not-bad show of defense, at Gallipoli for instance, but failed to change the final outcome.

 ---